 The main failure point of this algorithm is when three (or more) sources lie along the same axis.
-For example, Figure 5 illustrates a 1D slice through the center of three aligned sources.
+For example, Figure 4 illustrates a 1D slice through the center of three aligned sources.
 In this case the minimum pixel on each side of the central source cannot constrain the flux at that radial location and results in a template that has extra bumps from its neighbors.
 This turns out to be more catastrophic than one might expect.
 Notice that even the neighboring sources, which have very good templates created by using symmetry on their unblended side, have their resulting models contaminated due to the central object that steals flux from both of them.
 In single visits the number of "three in a row" blends is small enough that we sacrifice the quality of the models for efficiency and still use the single-band deblender.
-For LSST-depth coadds this becomes a significant problem, as deep coadds can have as much as
+For LSST-depth coadds this becomes a significant problem, as deep coadds can have as much as 40% of blends having 3 or more sources and a more sophisticated algorithm is needed.

-Figure 4.
+Figure 3.
 A 1D slice of two blended Gaussian sources illustrating how symmetry can be utilized to model blended sources.